 The point is... if you truly want to bond with your horse beyond the basic brushing, grooming, and feeding routine, if you want a deep, bottomless, level of trust from your horse, if you want to truly earn the right to lead with rapport, compassion, and certainty, then you must expose yourself to "trauma bonding" on a small scale.
 You must go out that door and tackle those little details that bug you.
 Things like teaching your horse to stand still, getting in the trailer, riding on the trail, or even things like smooth canter departures while riding.
 When you dedicate twenty minutes to refining a simple canter departure with the intent to prove to the horse that he doesn't have to rush or get worried, you expose yourself to a miniature version of trauma bonding.
 If you persist to end well, without ever getting angry with your horse, you will win his or her heart every time.

 The list of amazing things you could improve upon is endless and many of those things elevate your horse's heart rate, and yours too.
 Those are the things you should go tackle.
 Go prove to your horse that you don't give up, ever.
 Go prove to your horse that you can get through tough things together and truly win your horse's heart and mind.
-The only things you have to be mindful of is physical limitations (for instance: don't canter a circle for too long, you might injure your horse's joint) and your own emotions.
+The only things you have to be mindful of is physical limitations (for instance: don't canter a circle for too long, you might injure your horse's joints).
+And watch your own emotions too.
 Don't get angry!
-And if you do, find a way to chill out immediately.
+If you do get upset, find a way to chill out immediately.
 Anger is the worst possible emotion you can express around your horse.
 You might have to be firm, but you don't have to be angry.

-Success may be just a few sessions away:
+Remember this...
+Success may be just a few sessions away, so be patient and be persistent.

 Recently I encouraged a student of mine to take her horse to the show grounds because that was a truly scary experience for the horse.
 She'd been there before and failed miserably.
 The excess noise of the environment elevated the emotions and she ended up coming home on the heels of failure.
 But failure isn't the problem.
 FAILURE ISN'T THE PROBLEM.
 Not trying again is the problem.
 Not using your imagination to break it down into smaller chunks is the problem.
 Not proving to your horse that ultimately, even if it takes ten sessions, we will succeed!
 That's the real problem.